oracle-livelabs/developer/dev-ai-app-dev-rel/quiz/quiz1.md

 * HNSW (Hierarchical Navigable Small Worlds )
 - Token Ring
 - OSON
+> HNSW is the default as it's the best general-purpose approximate nearest neighbor (ANN) algorithm available today.
+It has a good recall accuracy to speed ratio for most use cases.

 Q: What's likely the best data type to store embeddings in Oracle AI Database?
 - NUMBER